 Generous, inviting, surprising and with the new garden outlook, ultimately happy.

 'An exemplar of modern urban living'.
-NSW Chapter of The Institute of Architecture Awards Jury 2015.
+NSW Chapter of The Institute of Architects Awards Jury 2015.

 NSW Chapter of The Institute of Architecture Awards Jury 2015.